categories

 This error usually occurs if the partner computer is not connected to a network.
 However, it can also be triggered by faulty installation and incompatible TeamViewer versions installed on both computers.

-Follow the step below to rectify this problem.
+Follow the steps below to rectify this problem.

 1. Solution 1: Update TeamViewer